 - Add the egg and vanilla.
 Continue to beat on high for 7 to 8 minutes.

 - While the butter and sugars are mixing, prepare your dry ingredients.
-In a separate bowl, using a whisk combine baking powder, baking soda, and salt together to ensure all the ingredients are evenly distributed.
+In a separate bowl, using a whisk combine flour, baking powder, baking soda, and salt together to ensure all the ingredients are evenly distributed.